-With respect to fiscal 2018, the Company expects to continue to devote a significant level of effort to the integration of recent acquisitions, including systems integration.
-Due to the size of these acquisitions and the projected synergy benefits from integration, these efforts are anticipated to continue for an extended period of time.
-The costs associated with these integrations will impact the Company's operating results for fiscal 2018.
+With respect to fiscal 2019, the Company expects to continue to devote a significant level of effort to the integrations of recent acquisitions, including systems integration.
+The costs associated with these integrations will impact the Company's operating results for fiscal 2019.
 Consistent with its practice, the Company plans to identify these costs on a quarterly basis as incurred.